What’s your story?

 I would still have the same amount of money in my pocket at the end of the month because if I made more income, rent would go up and food stamps would go down.
 I felt like I just couldn’t get ahead.
 Over time, I found jobs that would provide us with benefits for insurance purposes.
 While working these jobs, I would apply to advance repeatedly.

-Typically, I would get the, “you don’t have a degree”, or “you don’t have enough experience to advance to that position”.
-I kept applying anyway, thanks to my stubbornness, and eventually I hit those promotions.
+Typically, I would get them, “you don’t have a degree”, or “you don’t have enough experience to advance to that position”.
+I kept applying anyway, thanks to my stubbornness, and eventually, I hit those promotions.
 My hard work was really starting to pay off and I kept my vision of being able to create a successful and beautiful life for myself and my child.

 Being in a “traditional” job atmosphere showed me that a lot of someone’s success is based on degrees and experience; I, however, knew I could outwork most people in the office.
 I had a much greater desire to excel than those who did have papers and qualifications.
 These experiences helped me transform my life from being a bank teller, loan processor, and supervisor to the successful business owner I am today.